-Head into town and catch one of the boat tours.
+If you find yourself in a similar situation with bad marine weather, don’t worry!
+I’ve got an alternative for you.
+Just head into town in Lagos and catch one of the boat tours (you’ll see them being offered all over the streets).
 This tour takes you on a small rowboat through several caves across the shoreline.
 The boat driver is very skilled at moving with the tides to get into low-clearance, narrow caves, which was quite the adventure!

 After your boat tour, grab some lunch in the town (I recommend Restaurant Alkibir for super fresh tuna) and then continue on to the train station to head to the Faro airport for your flight home.

 If you have more than a week in Portugal, I would spend at least 3 days in Lisbon (or more), including a day trip to Sintra, and an extra day in Lagos to take a day trip to Sagres.

 Best itinerary I have found…thank you for sharing.
 I’m charged with planning a nine day trip to Portugal for 3-5 ladies and your trip will be a great guide for us.

 Thank you!!
 That’s great to hear.
 I’m glad you found my itinerary helpful!
 I hope you have an amazing trip!